 My favorite anchovy sauce brand is this bottle from Chung Jung One:

-The ancient Romans used anchovies as the basis for their fermented fish sauce called “garum.”
+Even the ancient Romans used anchovies as the basis for their fermented fish sauce called “garum.”

-Garum was specially developed for long-distance trading and commerce and was widely known across Europe and Africa for its long shelf life and was mass-produced at an industrial level.
+Garum was specially developed for long-distance trading and commerce and was widely known across Europe and Africa for its long shelf life and was even mass-produced at an industrial level.

 Anchovies were also eaten raw as an aphrodisiac.

 Today, they are primarily used as a fermented condiment to add flavor to various dishes.

 Its strong flavor also makes it favorable as a prime ingredient in making sauces and condiments such as Gentleman’s Relish, Worcestershire sauce, Caesar salad dressing, remoulade, other fish sauces, and sometimes in selected Café de Paris butter.